Meet the team behind our academy

 Chris Germer, PhD is a clinical psychologist and lecturer on psychiatry (part-time) at Harvard Medical School.
 He co-developed the Mindful Self-Compassion (MSC) program with Kristin Neff in 2010 and MSC has since been taught to over 100,000 people worldwide.

-Helle Laursen, MA, is a Certified Mindful Self-Compassion teacher and has 20 + years of experience supporting people on sick leave due to mental health issues.
-For more than 20 years, she has been a dedicated student of Heartfulness Meditation and a meditation trainer.
+Helle Laursen, MA, is a Certified Mindful Self-Compassion Teacher and has over 20 years of experience supporting people on sick leave due to mental health issues.
+Al this time, she has been a dedicated student of Heartfulness Meditation and a Meditation Trainer.

 She teaches open MSC courses online and in-person, in Denmark as well as internationally.
 She also teaches for Center for MSC in the US, where she is a Teacher Trainer and Supervisor of the MSC program, as well as teaching the live online MSC program regularly.